kptdev/kpt/docsy/content/en/_index.md

 Kpt (pronounced “kept”) is an OSS tool to building declarative workflows on top of resource configuration.

-It's git + YAML architecture means it just works with existing tools, frameworks, and platforms.
+Its git + YAML architecture means it just works with existing tools, frameworks, and platforms.

 Kpt includes solutions to fetch, display, customize, update, validate, and